RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Misc/EditMenuEntry/README.md

 ## Parameters
 - `menu`
-The menu to setup, MENU_1 or MENU_2 are valid
+The menu to setup, MENU_1 or MENU_2 are valid.
 - `text`
-New text to add in the menu
+New text to add in the menu.
 - `rowID`
-The row to edit
+The row to edit.
 - `highlightEntry`
-Boolean that determines if the text will be highlighted always
+Boolean that determines if the text will be highlighted always.

 ## Return Value